Capsule Networks Do Not Need to Model Everything: Conclusion

 \section{Conclusion}

-This paper investigated and improved the explainability of the routing algorithm in CapsNets with REM (Routing Entropy Minimization), which drives the model parameters distribution towards low entropy configurations.
-We first showed how to extract the parse tree of a CapsNet by discretizing its connections and then collecting the possible parse trees in associative arrays.
-Standard CapsNets show high entropy in the parse trees structures, as an explicit prior on the coupling coefficients distribution is missing.
-We showed how pruning methods, in low pruning regimes, naturally reduce such entropy as well as the cardinality over the possible parse trees, testing such a phenomenon on several datasets.
-Furthermore, we empirically observe that a CapsNet+REM model remains robust to affine transformations and its output capsules are still equivariant.
-REM opens research pathways towards the distillation of parse trees and model interpretability, including the design of a pruning technique specifically-designed for REM.
+In this paper, we highlighted the challenges posed by current overparametrized capsule networks in handling irrelevant entities and noisy backgrounds, and how our REM technique addresses these issues by focusing on more relevant features, thus paving the way for more efficient and scalable capsule networks.
+REM drives the model parameters distribution toward low entropy configurations.
+With REM, capsule networks do not need to model irrelevant objects or noise in the images to achieve high generalization.
+Therefore, even a reasonable-sized capsule network can now learn more succinct features.
+Novel visualization methods for capsule networks show which features play a major role in the classification process.
+We first showed how to extract the parse tree of a capsule network by discretizing its connections and then collecting the possible parse trees in associative arrays.
+Capsule networks show high entropy in the parse tree structures, as an explicit prior on the distribution of coupling coefficients is missing.
+Indeed, the number of intra-class generated parse trees is relatively high.
+We showed how pruning naturally reduces such entropy and the cardinality over the possible parse trees.
+Extensive experiments on different datasets and architectures confirm the effectiveness of the proposed approach.
+Furthermore, we empirically observe that with REM, models remain robust to affine transformations and novel viewpoints.
+Recent works show that capsule networks do not scale~\citep{mitterreiter2023capsule} and suffer vanishing activations when adding many capsule layers~\citep{everett2023vanishing}, leading to poor performance.
+Therefore, carving out an ideal parse tree from complex images with perfectly interpretable capsules is not possible with capsule networks, yet.
+However, REM opens research pathways toward the distillation of parse trees and model interpretability, including the design of a pruning technique specifically designed for capsules.